mathworks/matlab-teamcity-plugin/CONFIGDOC.md

 ![generate_artifacts](https://user-images.githubusercontent.com/48831250/231219856-427be4ff-4ac9-4723-8428-38d1f501ee4c.png)

-HTML reports to generate with the plugin are subject to these requirements:
+Paths for HTML reports are subject to these requirements:
-* To generate an HTML test or coverage report, you must specify the path to the ZIP archive that constains `index.html` as the main file of the report.
+* To generate an HTML test or coverage report, you must specify a path to a ZIP archive that contains `index.html` as the main file of the report.
 For example, to generate an HTML code coverage report, specify the path to a file named `coverage.zip` in the **HTML code coverage report** box.
 * The ZIP archive of the code coverage report must be in the artifacts root directory.
 For more information, see [Importing Arbitrary Coverage Results to TeamCity](https://www.jetbrains.com/help/teamcity/importing-arbitrary-coverage-results-to-teamcity.html).

 ### Run MATLAB Command